 Fortunately, our actual courts operate in a more principled manner.
 When a prosecutor wants to offer evidence of misconduct by a criminal defendant that is not directly connected the crime with which the defendant is charged, the prosecutor must show that he is offering that evidence for some purpose other than to prove the person’s bad character.
 N.C.
 R. Evid.
 404(b).
 The possible other purposes may include proving the person’s motive, opportunity to commit the crime, intentionality, preparation, planning, knowledge, identity, or absence of mistake, entrapment or accident – or any other relevant purpose.
 So long as the evidence of other crimes, wrongs or acts is relevant and is not offered to prove that the person has a propensity to do bad things, it may be admitted at trial.

-Rule 404(b) rejects this sort of propensity evidence not because it is unreliable but because of the risk that it can be misused.
+Rule 404(b) rejects this sort of propensity evidence not because it is unreliable but because of the risk (consistent with the first piece of advice above) that it can be misused.
 A jury hearing evidence that the defendant committed an unsavory act in addition to the crime with which he is charged may do one of two impermissible things: (1) allow the evidence of the other bad act to overly influence its assessment of the defendant’s guilt or innocence on the current charges; or (2) conclude that it is justifiable to condemn the defendant based on his prior behavior, regardless of his culpability on the current charges.
 See State v.
 Carpenter, 361 N.C.
 382, 387–88 (2007).